SkyzohKeyForks/Json-Vala/README.md

 Json-Vala
 =========

-a Json library written in Vaal
+a Json library written in Vala.